Skip to footer content

 Microsoft.Extensions.Caching.Memory Example (With PDF) in C#

 To construct applications responsively and effectively, optimization methods are frequently needed for .NET applications.
-Caching is a potent approach that includes temporarily storing frequently requested material in distributed cache to facilitate speedier retrieval.
+Caching is a potent approach that involves temporarily storing frequently requested material in a distributed cache to facilitate speedier retrieval.
 The reduction in processing time and server load with this strategy can lead to a significant increase in application performance.
 Additionally, performance counters can be implemented to monitor and enhance the caching system.

 Caching is a potent optimization strategy in this context.
 Microsoft.Extensions.Caching.Memory provides an efficient in-memory object caching solution for .NET applications.
 Your PDF-centric apps will operate and respond much faster if you strategically use the MemoryCache cache along with IronPDF.